How Do I Get Sterile Compounding Certification?

 Is Sterile Compounding Certification Really Necessary?

 Yes.
-Some facilities such as large hospitals require IV certification even if you have experience and have worked in sterile compounding settings for years.
+Some facilities such as hospitals require IV certification even if you have experience and have worked in sterile compounding settings for years.
 The trend is shifting and most managers and recruiters want to see IV certification on your resume.

 Due to budget constraints and understaffing, most facilities don’t have the time to train new employees from scratch.
 There will still exist a training program specific to the procedures and processes for that facility.

 However, don’t expect employers to train you on the basics that you should already know before applying for a particular sterile compounding job.
 Becoming IV certified is HIGHLY recommended if you want to stand a chance at being selected for the position.

 On the other hand, there are some employers that have an established training program BUT still require the applicant to have the necessary didactic knowledge and official IV certification.
 As far as the practical training is concerned, that may take place on the job if the facility has adequate staffing and can dedicate a trainer.

 If you’re IV certified than your resume gets a closer look.
 Any way you look at it, IV Certification is necessary and recommended and separates you from other applicants who didn’t want to invest in their future.

 The certification program grants 20 CE credits for Pharmacists and 40 CE credits for Pharm Technicians.